Mall of America: Summer 2022 shooting

-December 2022 fatal shooting
+Winter 2022 fatal shooting

 On December 23, 2022, the mall was placed under lockdown after a "long-standing feud" led to the fatal shooting of a 19-year old male inside the Nordstrom department store.
 A bullet grazed a bystander's clothing resulting in only minor injuries.
 Two teenagers, 18-year-old TaeShawn Adams-Wright (born September 26, 2004) of Minneapolis and 17-year-old Lavon Longstreet (born March 3, 2005) of Golden Valley, were later convicted of second degree-murder and second-degree assault for the shooting.
-Both men were sentenced in 2024 to 30 years and seven months in prison, and both were incarcerated at MCF Stillwater.
+Both men were sentenced in 2024 to 30 years and seven months in prison, and both were incarcerated at Minnesota Correctional Facility – Stillwater.

 In media

 The Mall of America was used as a filming location for various movies and television shows, including: